Deprecation of constructors keyword

 After this change, you can now access union constructors as if they were fields of the

-original union type instead of creating an intermediate record of constructors
+original union type instead of creating an intermediate record of constructors.
+For

 example, this is now valid: